harsnyi/harsnyi/README.md

 # 💫 About Me:

-🎓 **Final Year Student** | Bachelor's in Computer Engineering @ Budapest University of Technology and Economics
+Hi there! 👋 I'm currently in the final semester of my Bachelor's degree in Computer Engineering 🎓 at the Budapest University of Technology and Economics.
+My thesis focuses on the exciting field of computer vision 👁️‍🗨️, where I explore innovative solutions through technology.
-📚 **Thesis Topic**: Computer Vision

-🎯 **Next Steps**:
-- 🔜 MSc in Applied Mathematics, specializing in Data Science
-- 🎯 Deepening my expertise in mathematical modeling and data-driven solutions

-💡 **What I'm Passionate About**:
-- 🤖 Machine Learning
-- 🧠 Neural Networks
-- 📊 Mathematics

-🚀 **I Love**:
-- Tackling real-world problems
-- Collaborating in teams 🤝
-- Embracing new challenges 🌟
+After completing my degree, I aim to dive even deeper into the world of data science 🌐 by pursuing a Master's degree in Applied Mathematics 📚, specializing in Data Science.
+This will allow me to enhance my expertise in mathematical modeling 📊 and data-driven solutions 🚀.

+I'm passionate about machine learning 🤖, neural networks 🧠, and mathematics ➗, and I love solving real-world problems 🔍.
+Teamwork is where I thrive, and I enjoy collaborating 🤝 to overcome challenges and drive professional growth 🌟.

 ## 🌐 Socials: